 Before you begin driving your Honda, you should know what gasoline to use, and how to check the levels of important fluids.
-You also need to know how to properly stow luggage or packages.
-This section will help you.
-If you plan to add any accessories to your car, please read the information in this section first.
+You also need to know how to properly store luggage or packages.
+The information in this section will help you.